ARQPDataTeam/TERRA_User/README.md

 TERRA (Top-down Emission Rate Retrieval Algorithm) Testing with a change to this file, what will happen!
+2nd change

 written by Andrea Darlington, ECCC